 The very many beaches around the Highlands mainland as well as Islands' coast are well-known for offering you seclusion, dramatic surf, towering cliffs and stunning views.

-Why not check beaches nearby as we have 42 beaches in The Scottish Highlands, or have a look at our list of The Scottish Highlands dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 41 beaches in The Scottish Highlands.
+You can even take a look at our list of The Scottish Highlands dog friendly beaches or even our United Kingdom Blue Flag beach list.